wilberquito/wilberquito.github.io/_tabs/about.md

 This decision was underscored by his firm belief in the transformative potential of data-driven solutions, which he views as the bedrock of the future.

-Wil have thought functional and logical programming, in University of Girona.
+Will has worked as an associate professor in the Computer Science program at the University of Girona.
-He also has been working as a Computer Scientist in the private sector focussing on analyzing data, hecreate AI solution as well as automating infrastructure tasks.
+He taught subjects related to functional and logical programming.
+Outside of teaching, he also worked as a Computer Scientist in the private sector.
+There, he concentrated on studying data, creating AI solutions, and automating tasks related to computer systems.
-He enjoy coming up with smart solutions for tough challenges.